-$F{\frac{\mathbf{w}{w}}{}} = Mass \text{ of } \underline{\text{uncaptured } } \underline{\text{fugitive}} \text{ VOM that escapes from a TTE.}$
+$F{\frac{w}{w}}$ = Mass of uncaptured fugitive VOM that escapes from a TTE.

 Method 204A or 204F Procedure L contained in Appendix B of this Part.
-Appendix M of 40 CFR Part 51 is used to obtain L. Method 204D Procedure F.1 in Appendix M of 40 CFR Part 51 Appendix B of this Part is used to obtain Fww.
+Appendix M of 40 CFR Part 51, incorporated by reference in Section 218.112 of this Part is used to obtain L. Method 204D Procedure F.1 in Appendix M of 40 CFR Part 51, incorporated by reference in Section 218.112 of this Part Appendix B of this Part is used to obtain Fww.

-C) Gas/gas method using the building or room (building or room enclosure), in which the affected coating line, printing line or other emission unit is located, as the enclosure as determined by Method 204 of Appendix M of 40 CFR Part 51, incorporated by reference in Section 218.112 of this Part, and in which "F_B" "F" and "G" are measured while operating only the affected line or emission unit.
+C) Gas/gas method using the building or room (building or room enclosure), in which the affected coating line, printing line or other emission unit is located, as the enclosure as determined by Method 204 of Appendix M of 40 CFR Part 51, incorporated by reference in Section 218.112 of this Part, and in which "FB" "F" and "G" are measured while operating only the affected line or emission unit.
 All fans and blowers in the building or room must be operated as they would under normal production.
 The capture efficiency equation to be used for this protocol is:

-$CE = G/(G + F_B)$
+$$CE = G/(G + F_B)$$